mindwarrior/Learn-React/readme.md

 Technically, any function where you are using variables defined outside the scope of the function is a closure.
 Closure are the functions which can remember the previous run.
 We can return functions as output of functions.
+A closure is a function which remembers its outer variables and can access them.
+Functions in javascript automatically remember where they were created using a hidden scope chain property of every execution context and the scope chain is a collection of current context's variable object and all parent's lexical variable object.

 ```javascript
 function addTo(passed) {